DBSCAN: Optimal Rates For Density Based Clustering: Clustering Consistency for H lder Continuous Densities

-\subsection{The Split Levels}
+\subsection{The split levels}

-One of the most important features of the cluster tree of a density is the collections of levels $\lambda$ at which the clusters split into two or more disjoint sub-clusters, which we refer to as {\it split levels.} Such levels correspond to critical changes in the topology of the upper level sets of $p$, of which clustering is a manifestation.
-One would hope that the split levels of a consistent cluster tree estimator should closely match the split levels of the cluster tree $T_p$.
-In what follows, we give a rigorous definition of the split levels and relate it to the criterion of $\delta$-separation of clusters.
-The notion of splits levels will be important below in \Cref{sec:MDBSCAN upper} in formalizing sufficient conditions under which computationally efficient and statistically optimal cluster tree estimation is feasible for H\"{o}lder densities with smoothness degree $\alpha$ greater than $1$.
-It will also be used to demonstrate that our algorithms for cluster tree estimations are not only $\delta$-consistent, but will also not produce spurious clusters, with high probability (see \Cref{section:consistent split level}).
+One of the most impoertant features of a cluster tree is the collections of levels $\lambda$ at which the clusters split into two or more disjoint sub-clusters, which we refer to as {\it split levels.} Such levels belong to the well-known class of ``critical levels'' in differential topology, which identify critical changes in the topology of the upper level sets of $p$.
+See, for example, \cite{hirsch2012differential} for more details.
+In particular, the estimation of split levels is a central theme in the contributions of \cite{sriperumbudur2012consistency} and in \cite{steinwart:15}.
+Below, we provide a slightly different characterization of the split levels of continuous densities and relate it to the criterion of $\delta$-separation of clusters.
+The notion of split levels will be important below in \Cref{sec:MDBSCAN upper} in formalizing conditions under which computationally efficient and statistically optimal cluster tree estimation is feasible for H\"{o}lder densities with smoothness degree $\alpha>1$.
+It will also be used to demonstrate that we can easily remove false clusters from the cluster tree estimations returned by our algorithms (see \Cref{section:consistent split level}).